 W. Y Evans Wentz, The Fairy Faith in Celtic Countries, 1911.

-I live in a part of Ireland that is thickly cluttered in megalithic and other monuments from Ireland's long history.
-This website grew from a guidebook for the Carrowkeel megalithic complex by Lough Arrow in County Sligo; I lived there for 10 years, right up close to the neolithic buildings.
+I am lucky to live in a part of Ireland that is thickly cluttered in megalithic tombs and other ancient monuments from Ireland's long history.
+This website grew from a guidebook I was intending to write about the Carrowkeel megalithic complex by Lough Arrow in County Sligo.
+The guidebook was never completed, but the website has grown and grown.

-More recently I have been living in the north of the county where there are remains from the neolithic such as the well preserved Creevykeel and many other megalithic monuments.
-Many of the buildings in the Cliffoney village were built by the twice British PM and landlord Lord Palmerston, between 1830 and 1860; Classiebawn Castle was completed some 10 years after his death.
+More recently I have been living in the north of County Sligo where there are many fine remains from the neolithic such as the well preserved Creevykeel and numerous other megalithic monuments.
+Many of the buildings in the Cliffoney village, where I now reside were built by the British politician and landlord Lord Palmerston, between 1830 and 1860; Classiebawn Castle was completed some 10 years after his death.

-Dear Martin, This note is long overdue.
+This note is long overdue.
 We toured Sligo last year with you, and it was amazing and wonderful.
-The depth of your knowledge, and your personal engagement with it made it am exceptional tour which helped us to feel the sacred quality n the land.
+The depth of your knowledge, and your personal engagement with it made it am exceptional tour which helped us to feel the sacred quality in the land.
 Thank you.
 Do you have any suggestions for the next pilgrimage we make in Ireland?
-Marni

 I have been giving guided tours to all types, kinds and sizes of groups for 20 years to sites across Ireland but mainly in Connaught.
 There is such an abundance of remains of all kinds close to Sligo, that there is generally no need for a set itinerary.
 Tours generally last from 9.30 to 5.30 and cost 150 euro.
 It is easy to pick a range of sites from different time periods or concentrate on one particular type of site.
 Sites such as a climb to Queen Maeve's cairn on Knocknarea require dry weather and stout footwear.